Edmund Backhouse (politician): Parents

 Both parents were ministers of the Religious Society of Friends (Quakers), travelling in Great Britain and North America.

 Marriage

 Edmund Backhouse married Juliet Mary, daughter and sole heiress of Charles Fox of Trebah in Cornwall, and his wife, Sarah.
-After the death of his sister and brother-in-law, Jane and Barclay Fox, the Backhouses brought up their daughter, Jane Hannah Fox.
+After the deaths of his sister and brother-in-law, Jane and Barclay Fox, the Backhouses brought up their daughter, Jane Hannah Fox.
 They were the parents of Sir Jonathan Backhouse, 1st Baronet and grandparents of Sir Edmund Backhouse, 2nd Baronet, Admiral Oliver Backhouse (1876–1943), twins: Lt-Col Miles Roland Charles Backhouse (1878–1962), Admiral of the Fleet Sir Roger Roland Charles Backhouse (1878–1939) and Lady Harriet Findlay DBE (1880–1954).

 Business

-In 1845 he became a junior partner in Jonathan Backhouse & Company, the family bank.
+In 1845, he became a junior partner in Jonathan Backhouse & Company, the family bank.

 Politics

 In 1867, he was elected M.P. for Darlington as a Liberal.
-He was re-elected in 1874.
-He retired from Parliament in 1880.
+He was re-elected in 1874and later retired from Parliament in 1880.
 He was succeeded by Theodore Fry.